 - SAFESpace eLearning – Keeping children safe in organisations in the disability sector.

 4.12 In addition to welfare arrangements organised through an Institution approved welfare service provider, underage students have access to welfare support services on campus with the Student Success Centre including academic progress, coaching, personal welfare, social and emotional issues, financial guidance, general safety and security.

 4.13 Underage students living in on campus accommodation must abide by the Accommodation Rules.

 Changes to arrangements

-4.17 Institution staff and accommodation and welfare service providers must report critical incidents or allegations of sexual, physical and other abuse involving underage students to the nominated Institution representative, as per the Critical Incident Policy, Sexual Assault and Sexual Harassment Policy and related procedures, and ensure appropriate accommodation and welfare arrangements are maintained if disruptions occur.
+4.18 Institution staff and accommodation and welfare service providers must report critical incidents or risk of significant harm to a student under 18 years of age arising from alleged or suspected sexual, physical, emotional and other abuse involving underage students or persons to the nominated Institution representatives, as per the Under 18 Student Procedures, Critical Incident Policy, Sexual Assault and Sexual Harassment Policy and related procedures, and ensure appropriate accommodation and welfare arrangements are maintained if disruptions occur.

 5. Roles and responsibilities

-Campus and Operations Director is responsible for the implementation of the Under 18 Student Policy and the Under 18 Student Procedures.
+Chief Operations Officer and Associate Vice President (Campus and Operations) are responsible for the implementation of the Under 18 Student Policy and the Under 18 Student Procedures.